 The Sawlog subunit enters Buckner Creek between Buckner 1 and Buckner 2 subunits.
 Sawlog has six monitoring wells.
 All six wells are missing records during the same years in the 1990s.
 This affects the five-year rolling average and individual trends.
 Water levels have been generally declining in the Sawlog until 2007 (Figure 17).
-Many of the 2008 water levels were near their initial measurement.
-In 2009, five of the wells had declining water levels (except for HG09).
-In 2010, five of the six monitoring wells had a rise in water levels.
-The five-year rolling average increased in 2010.
+Staff measured five of the six monitoring wells in which all had increasing water levels.
+The five-year rolling average continued to increase by 0.75 feet in 2011.